-CSWS’s Research Interest Groups (RIGs) are collaborations among faculty members, staff, graduate students, and community members at the University of Oregon.
-The goal of the RIGs is to bring people together around a shared project, idea, or vision around CSWS’s mission: to generate, support, and publicize intersectional research on women and gender.
+CSWS Research Interest Groups (RIGs) are collaborations among faculty members, staff, graduate students, and community members at the University of Oregon.
+A primary goal of our RIGs is to bring people together for a shared project, idea, or vision around CSWS’s mission: to generate, support, and publicize intersectional research on women and gender.

 - facilitating collaborative research and inquiry

 - assisting RIG members in preparing and submitting grant proposals

 - building links between scholars and community activists